danielshort3/Watermark-Remover-Agent/README.md

 into `models/Watermark_Removal` and `models/VDSR` respectively.
 If no checkpoints are found the models will run with random weights, producing nonsensical outputs but exercising the full pipeline end‑to‑end.

+## Output and logging

+When the agent assembles a PDF it now writes the file into the `output` directory by default (for example, `output/output.pdf`).
+Make sure to mount this directory from your host (e.g. `-v $(pwd)/output:/app/output`) so that the generated PDF persists after the container exits.

+The agent and tools also record their actions to help you understand the reasoning and execution order:

+* **Thoughts and steps:** After each call to `run_instruction()` the full LLM output—including the `<think>` block and the final answer—is appended to `output/thoughts_and_steps.log`.
+Each entry lists the instruction followed by the model’s reasoning and response.
+* **Pipeline log:** The `wmra.tools` logger writes an execution log to `output/pipeline.log`.
+This file records messages such as which directory the scraper used, which images were processed by the watermark removal and upscaling models, and when the PDF assembly completed.
+The log level is controlled by the `LOG_LEVEL` environment variable (e.g. `DEBUG`, `INFO`).

+These logs provide insight into the agent’s internal decision‑making process and the concrete steps performed by each tool.